Home > Analyses > Technology > Domo, Inc.

 Competitive Landscape & Sector Positioning

-This section provides an overview of Domo, Inc.’s sector, including its strategic positioning and revenue breakdown.
-We will analyze key products, main competitors, and the company’s competitive advantages.
-The goal is to assess whether Domo holds a competitive edge in the dynamic software application industry.
+This analysis examines Domo, Inc.’s strategic positioning within the software application sector.
+We will explore its revenue by segment, key products, main competitors, and competitive advantages.
+I will assess whether Domo holds a sustainable competitive edge over its rivals.

 Strategic Positioning

-Domo, Inc. focuses on a concentrated product portfolio predominantly based on subscription services, generating $286M in 2025, complemented by professional services at $31M.
-Geographically, the company is primarily exposed to the United States market with $252M revenue, while maintaining smaller international operations, including Japan.
+Domo, Inc. concentrates its revenue heavily in subscription services, exceeding $286M in 2025, complemented by professional services at $31M.
+Geographically, it focuses on the U.S. market with $252M revenue, while maintaining international presence primarily in Japan and other non-U.S. regions totaling $65M.

 Revenue by Segment

-This pie chart illustrates Domo, Inc.’s revenue distribution by segment for the fiscal year 2025, highlighting the contribution of Subscription and Professional Services and Other categories.
+This pie chart illustrates Domo, Inc.’s revenue breakdown by product segment for fiscal year 2025, highlighting the relative contributions of Subscription and Professional Services and Other.

 revenue by segment